The Egyptian (film): Plot

-For the next ten years, Sinuhe and his servant Kaptah wander the known world, where Sinuhe's Egyptian medical training gives him a reputation as a healer.
-After saving enough money from his fees to return home, Sinuhe buys his way back into the favor of the court with a piece of military intelligence he learned abroad, informing Horemheb (now commander of the Egyptian army) that the barbarian Hittites plan to attack the country with iron weapons while Egyptians have only bronze weapons.
+For the next ten years, Sinuhe and Kaptah wander the known world, where Sinuhe's Egyptian medical training gives him a reputation as a healer.
+After saving enough money from his fees to return home, Sinuhe buys his way back into the favor of the court with a piece of military intelligence he learned abroad, informing Horemheb who has now risen to command of the Egyptian army that the Hittites plan to attack the country with iron weapons while Egyptians have only bronze weapons.

 Akhnaton is ready to forgive Sinuhe, according to his religion's doctrine of mercy and pacifism.
 These qualities have made Aten-worship popular amid the common people, including Merit, with whom Sinuhe is reunited.
 He finds that she had a son named Thoth, as a result of their night together years before, who shares Sinuhe's interest in medicine.
+At his practice Sinuhe is approached by Nefer who is now very poor with her beauty wrecked by sickness, whom Sinuhe agrees to cure for no payment.